Dublin City Council Night-Time Economy Strategy

 Dublin Nights

-This section is dedicated to all things related to the Night-Time Economy in Dublin.
-Here, you’ll find updates on what Dublin’s Night-Time Economy Advisor has been up to, along with various initiatives Dublin City Council is implementing to enhance our city after dark.
-There’s also a selection of event recommendations from the NTE Advisor, in association with The Goo &
+This is a dedicated section relating to the Night-Time Economy in Dublin, where you’ll find updates on what Dublin’s Night-Time Economy Advisor has been up to, along with various initiatives Dublin City Council is implementing to enhance our city after dark.
+Dublin Nights Mapped

 live